lumicks/pylake/docs/tutorial/kymotracking.rst

 an acceptable result.

-Note that the determined time and coordinates of the traces and coordinates are defined in pixels and therefore need to be converted to actual time and position using the delta time and pixel size of the kymograph.
+Note that the determined time and coordinates of the traces and coordinates are defined in pixels and therefore need to be converted to actual time and position using the line time and pixel size of the kymograph.
 We can get the time between frames directly from the kymograph::

-    dt = kymo.delta_t
+    dt = kymo.line_time_seconds

 And the pixel size as well::